le-garff-yoann/CP_DevOps_Assignment_Python3/SOLUTION.md

 The `site.yml` playbook is the entry point for this project.
 He is responsible for launching the `tomcat-sample` role.

-The `hosts` file is an example of invetory.
+The `hosts` file is an example of inventory.

 An example of the usage of these two together is documented [here](README.md#against-localhost).